mdabdullahibnaharun/Youtube-Spam-Comment-Detector-FLASK/README.md

 The outcome of this project is a simple application all people can use to check spam comments.

 ### Conclusion:
 This was a great experience doing this project.
 With these steps, I have successfully created a ML Project.
 For classifying the YouTube comments as spam and not spam (ham) there are various techniques used.
-This approach has been tested with real-time YouTube comments and given an overall outcome which is 92% more accurate.
+This approach has been tested with real-time YouTube comments and given an overall outcome which is 92% accurate.
 This approach has been tested with real-time YouTube comments and given an overall outcome which is more accurate.
 I used popular libraries to rendering datasets and also learned about basics of Machine learning.
 In this way, I successfully created my youtube spam comment detector python project.
 The challenges I faced and the learning that will come in great help in the future.
 Hope you enjoyed it.
 Thank You. 😊